Share this post:

 It may seem surprising but Athens in winter (from November to March) has very sunny weather and much fewer cold than central European countries.
 The average day temperature in Athens in winter is about 7-12oC, with some days rising to 15oC, while at nights it falls to about 5oC.
 This is a great temperature to walk around, go sightseeing and sitting outdoors at the cafe.
 Some brave people are even swimming in the sea until early December!

 Rains are not frequent at all in Athens but even if it is raining, the city has many things to do.
-Snow is even rarer, almost never happening (or at least happening about once every other winter).
+Snow is even rarer, seldom happening (or at least happening about once every other winter).

 Walking in Athens in winter is actually mixing up with the locals.
 Unless you are holding a map or having a too pale complexion, you will not differ from other Athenians going up and down on busy streets.
 Plaka, the most tourist quarter of the city, is filled with local families with kids, mothers pushing strollers, cyclists and hand-holding teenagers.
 Even the ancient sites are wonderfully free of crowds.